usnistgov/feasst/dev/README.rst

 * add orientation argument to shapes with internal coordinate transformation
 * System should track current energy of every potential for analysis (Criteria running energies may contain a part from each potential to simplify debugging).
 * Consider using new state instead of old state in acceptance derivations
+* Sort selection_of_all, or impose sorting in Select::add_particles.
+Currently, this leads to issues.